 Helene Bradley-Ritt, ABC, was Unilever’s internal communications director for Asia, Africa, Middle East and Turkey.
 Her 17-year international career spans broadcasting, management consulting and in-house corporate communications.
 At Unilever, Bradley-Ritt provided business partnership support to Unilever’s leadership teams by using communication to create employee engagement.

 Joanne served as a senior consultant for Blue Cross and Blue Shield in Chicago for 15 years until January 2013.
 She was the associate director of communications for the Chicago Sun-Times from 1991 through 1998 where she managed corporate communication, crisis communication, events, speech writing, marketing and advertising.

-She is the co-author of IABC’s 2008 Communication World articles on the value of accreditation and the IABC chapter tool kit to communicate its findings.
+She co-authored articles in IABC’s Communication World magazine in 2008 on the value of accreditation and the IABC chapter tool kit to communicate its findings.